activist, and author Keith McHenry

 statement" by sharing vegan meals in San Francisco, spent a total two years in jail and faced 25 years to life in prison.
 He has written two books including "Hungry for Peace

 - How you can help end poverty and war with Food Not Bombs." and "The Anarchist Cookbook."

-He enjoys tending to their gardens, sharing meals with the hungry, maintaining one of the movement's websites and helping coordinate logistics for Food Not Bombs.
+He enjoys tending to their gardens, sharing meals with the hungry, maintaining one of the movement's websites and helping coordinate logistics for Food Not Bombs globally.
 He is an experienced public speaker giving presentations at colleges and conferences all over the world.

 Keith also draws, paints, and writes about